 South Ferry LP, No. 2 v.
 Killinger

 Defended officers of Washington Mutual against claims arising from alleged flaws in hedging strategies.
-Case resolved through settlement after five years of litigation, substantial motion practice and proceedings in Ninth Circuit.
+Case resolved through settlement after five years of litigation, substantial motion practice and proceedings in 9th Circuit.
 (W.D.
 Wash.
 2011)

 Selected Appellate Experience